lkimdaryl/SecureBand/README.md

 For the software, you will need a version **Python3** installed onto your machine.
 This can be obtained using a condas environment such as anaconda or miniconda.
 You will also need the libraries ```fastapi```, ```uvicorn```, ```os```, ```json```, ```connect```, ```asyncio```, ```mysql```, ```bcrypt```, and ```dotenv```.
 These are quite a few, so feel free to look up how to properly import each of them online.
 You will also need ***MySQL*** installed onto your machine.
 Once you have that installed, change the fields in ```credentials.env``` file to match your MySQL user and password.
 Then, you must run the script ```init-db.sql``` in your MySQL session to create the database used for the SecureBand.
-In MySQL, you should have a database called ```SecureBand``` with
+In MySQL, you should have a database called ```SecureBand```.

 For the hardware, you will need a physical ESP32 device.
 You have to register this on to an MQTT broker side such as https://www.hivemq.com/ and set up different subscription channels and change the fields in ```connect.py``` appropriately.

 Once everything is set up, simply run the file ```main.py``` to start the server.
 You can the go to ```localhost:6543``` on your browser to access the SecureBand web application!

 ### Firmware Setup
 Load the CELL_GPS.ino file onto your esp32 equipped with a T-SIM7000G chip.
 You'll have to edit this file to put in your network's apn.
 Make sure to load a CAT-M, NB-IOT, or 2G sim card.
-No 4G or 5G.

 To test without a cell connection, use the WIFI_GPS.ino file and edit it with your wifi credentials.